 As a basis for developing these SARPs, since CNPC is a safety-of-life aeronautical system, ICAO is expecting that the decision of WRC-23 results in a Resolution that;

-clearly provides primary status to the various elements of the UAS CNPC link, including both the UAES and the UACS Earth station, taking into account the definitions contained within the radio regulations
+clearly provides primary regulatory status to the various elements of the UAS CNPC link as an application of the primarily allocated FSS, including both the UAES and the UACS Earth station, taking into account the definitions contained within the radio regulations [Editorial Note: To align with the appropriate wording used in ITU-R]

-is consistent with Article 40 of the ITU Constitution which states that “international telecommunication services must give absolute priority to all telecommunications concerning safety of life … in the air…”

-5

-apparent inconsistency, in common frequency bands, between a) Resolutions 156, 169, and any future Resolution that require that Earth stations in motion shall not be used or relied upon for safety-of-life applications and b) Resolution 155 that addresses the use of Earth stations in motion on board UA for safety-of-life applications,

-acknowledges that in accordance with the Annexes of the Convention of the International Civil Aviation Organization (ICAO) on international civil aviation it is the States that are responsible for ensuring the safety-of-life aspects of the use of UAS CNPC,
+clearly confirms maintaining the regulatory status of the UAS CNPC as an application within the regulatory and operational framework of the FSS networks without changes by or to frequency coordination agreements [Editorial Note: introduction of the key element: use the FSS as it is.]

+UAS CNPC links using FSS in non-segregated airspace shall operate in accordance with ICAO SARPs

-acknowledges that in accordance with the Annexes of the Convention of the International Civil Aviation Organization (ICAO) on international civil aviation it is the States that are responsible for ensuring the safety-of-life aspects of the use of UAS CNPC,
+in accordance with the Annexes of the Convention of the International Civil Aviation Organization (ICAO) on international civil aviation it is the States that are responsible to calculate the performance based requirements – under the guidelines stipulated in the SARPs and the C2 Link Manual – to ensure the safety-of-life aspects of the use of UAS CNPC

+the safety of flight of the UA is ensure under the responsibility of the State(s) identified by ICAO as the responsible Sate(s) for the safe operations by mechanisms, associated measures and techniques are required – consistent with RR No. 4.10 while maintaining the regulatory status of that FSS assignment with respect to other assignments;

+the earth stations on board UA shall be designed and operated so as to be able to accept the interference caused by other satellite networks resulting from application of Articles 9 and 11 as well as by terrestrial services operating in conformity with the Radio Regulations in the frequency bands listed in resolves 1 of Resolution 155 (Rev. WRC-19) without complaints under Article 15; [Editorial Note: Introduce key element: safe operation in the existing interference environment]

+is consistent with Article 40 of the ITU Constitution which states that “international telecommunication services must give absolute priority to all telecommunications concerning safety of life … in the air…” [Editorial Note: To cover this point see new number 5]

+Allows aviation to calculate link performance

+to clarify the essential difference to other Resolutions like Resolution 156 (WRC-19) covering broadband connections to and from Earth stations in motion, but not covering safety-of-life-application

+[Editorial Note: these two following versions are merged in the new number 4]

-provides operators, air traffic service providers and regulatory authorities sufficient information about the level of interference within the area of the UAS operation, including outside of the territory where they provide air traffic services, to support and/or validate supporting documentation for safety cases,
+clarifies the process on how to provide available information about the level of interference within the area of the UAS operation to operators to support the establishment of the safety cases to air traffic service providers and aviation regulatory authorities authorizing the UAS flight

-ensures that safety cases or supporting documentation do not need to be revisited as a result of future satellite co-ordination agreements.

 Within the ITU during the last study period work has made substantive progress but it has not been formally completed for the following two documents that addressed various resolves within Resolution 155:

-ITU-R M.[UAS CNPC_CHAR] - Characteristics of unmanned aircraft system control and non-payload Earth stations for use with space stations operating in the Fixed Satellite Service,
+[Report/Recommendation ITU-R M.[UAS CNPC_CHAR] - Characteristics of unmanned aircraft system control and non-payload Earth stations for use with space stations operating in the Fixed Satellite Service,]

-ITU-R M.[UA_PFD] - Review of power flux-density limits in accordance with resolves 16 of Resolution 155 (WRC-15).
+Report ITU-R M.[UA_PFD] - Review of power flux-density limits in accordance with resolves 16 of Resolution 155 (WRC-15).

-It has to be noted that these documents will contain critical information that will be used for assessing the feasibility of UAS CNPC for different operational conditions, by ICAO, under Resolution 155.
+It has to be noted that these documents will contain [critical] information that will be used for assessing the feasibility of UAS CNPC for different operational conditions, by ICAO, under Resolution 155.